cakwok/Autonomous-Driving/1. Object-Detection-In-Urban-Environment/readme.md

 ### Project overview:
 The objective of this project is to build a pederstrians, vechicles, object regressing model for autonomous driving systems to understand urban scenes and road conditions.
 Object detection is an critical component in self-driving car systems to make precise steering decision to ensure road safety.
-SSD is implemented in this project to regress for estimated bounding box and class label.
+Single Shot Detection (SSD) is implemented in this project to regress for estimated bounding box and class label.

 ### Set up:
 This section contains a brief description of the steps to follow to run the code for this repository.